-The other four ways would fall in a category of cutting your expenses, which is saving rather than generating revenue.
-This prompted some thoughts on the topic: How do you generate more revenue other than registration fees?
-It’s a question every event planner asks, or at least should ask.
+How do you generate more revenue other than registration fees?
+It’s a question every event planner asks or at least should ask.

 1. Sell Sponsorships

-This is a great way not only to generate extra revenue for your event, but you can get huge discounts and free stuff from your sponsors to give out to your attendees as a gift.
+This is a great way not only to generate extra revenue for your event.
+Plus, you can get discounts and free stuff from your sponsors to give out to your attendees as a gift.

 2. Sell Ad Space